Packaging#

 Caution

 Dependabot only works for pinned-down versions of requirements (or, at most, versions with an upper-limits requirement such as pyvista <= 0.34.0).
 However, this is not a best practice for run-time dependencies (that is, the usage of a package should support the oldest available version if possible).
 Thus, it is only recommended to fully pin documentation and testing requirements (that is, using ==).
-Having the latest dependencies available in your requirements testing files allows you to test the latest packages against your library.
+Having the latest dependencies available in your requirements testing files lets you test the latest packages against your library.

 Dependabot version updates#